-(a) From time-to-time, the Director may adopt additional or supplemental standards as Administrative Regulations to which each Provider shall thereafter conform its infrastructure in the City ROW whenever the infrastructure is repaired

-- (b) The Director shall adopt standards regulating the vertical and horizontal placement of Provider infrastructure relative to the City's infrastructure, the facilities of other Providers and other facilities in the ROW.
+- (a) From time-to-time, the Director may adopt additional or supplemental standardsas Administrative Regulations to which each Provider shall thereafter conform its infrastructure in the City ROW whenever the infrastructure is repaired or replaced. - (b) The Director shall adopt standards regulating the vertical and horizontal placement of Provider infrastructure relative to the City's infrastructure, the facilities of other Providers and other facilities in the ROW.
 The Director may solicit the public input of Providers and other affected interests when considering such standards. - (c) The City's standard cross section for "wet" & "dry" infrastructure is incorporated by this reference as if fully set forth on the attached detail.
-All work shall conform with City standard cross section, unless the Director has approved a variation proposed by a provider in accordance with §§ 6(a). - (d) For all replacements and new infrastructure installed, the Provider shall deliver "as built" information as required herein to the Director within 60 days of completion of the replacement or infrastructure work. - (e) The Provider shall deliver the as-built information in a format and medium specified by the Director so that the City may incorporate the information into its existing software, programs and GIS.
-The Director will work with the entities subject to this ordinance in order to agree upon a consistent format(s) that can be accepted by the City's GIS system.
+All work shall conform with City standard cross section, unless the Director has approved a variation proposed by a provider in accordance with §§ 6(a). - 10.
+Oversizing. - (a) Whenever a Provider's dry infrastructure in the City ROW is dug up, exposed or repaired, including by boring, if the Provider desires to rebury, replace, or install dry infrastructure as the Director determines is reasonable, the Provider shall: - (i) Either upsize conduit or pipe, or at the election of the City, and if the City provides the pipe or conduit, install separate conduit and, - Pay the costs required to rebury, replace or install such infrastructure, in accordance with the City's then adopted standards and requirements. - (b) For all replacements and infrastructure made, the Provider shall deliver "as built" information as required herein to the Director within 60 days of completion of the replacement or infrastructure work. - (c) The Provider shall deliver the as-built information in a format and medium specified by the Director so that the City may incorporate the information into its existing software, programs and GIS.